Stollen: Ingredients

 Stollen is a cake-like fruit bread made with yeast, water and flour, and usually with zest added to the dough.
 Orangeat (candied orange peel) and candied citrus peel (Zitronat), raisins and almonds, and various spices such as cardamom and cinnamon are added.
 Other ingredients, such as milk, sugar, butter, salt, rum, eggs, vanilla, other dried fruits and nuts and marzipan, may also be added to the dough.
 Except for the fruit added, the dough is quite low in sugar.
 The finished bread is sprinkled with icing sugar.
 The traditional weight of a stollen is around 2 kg, but smaller sizes are common.
 The bread is slathered with melted unsalted butter and rolled in sugar as soon as it comes out of the oven, resulting in a moister product that keeps better.
 The marzipan rope in the middle is optional.
 The dried fruits are macerated in rum or brandy for a superior-tasting bread.

 Dresden stollen (originally Striezel), a moist, heavy bread filled with fruit, was first mentioned in an official document in 1474, and Dresdner stollen remains notable and available – amongst other places – at the Dresden Christmas market, the Striezelmarkt.
 Dresden stollen is produced in the city of Dresden and distinguished by a special seal depicting King Augustus II the Strong.
 This "official" stollen is produced in only 110 Dresden bakeries.

+A Dutch stollen is a white bread with raisins or currants and, unlike in Germany, it always contains almond paste.
+Many also contain nuts, and have almond shavings and/or powdered sugar on top.
+In supermarkets nowadays, the difference between a Christmas stollen and an Easter stollen is negligible, but traditionally only a Christmas stollen is topped with powdered sugar, while an Easter stollen contains candied orange peel and more commonly has various other ingredients, such as candied citron peel and both raisins and currants.
+The yeast-based bread often contains dried fruits, raisins and currants, lemon and orange zest, water, milk, butter, sugar, vanilla and cinnamon.
+A more luxurious variety may include chopped walnuts, almonds, or hazelnuts.
+Ginger powder or grated crystallized ginger, dried cherries and cranberries, apple, kiwi or cardamom may also be added to this pastry dough.